There exist test ‘concepts’ which, while seemingly simple, have a tendency to confuse.

 You may not need to go as far as I did to de-programme their effect.

-I still feel their pull though.
-My brain still finds a ‘reasonableness’ in all of them while at the same time each of the ‘concepts’ strikes me with dread.
+My brain still finds a ‘reasonableness’ in some of them while at the same time each of the ‘concepts’ strikes me with dread.
 Each of them seems to proudly state that we can easily view the System as two simple partitions and we can relax about modelling or understanding the complexity.

-If you speak to me using these terms, I will have to ask you what you mean.
-Do not assume that my testing background will allow me to understand you.
+When you speak to me using these terms, I may have to ask you what you mean.